husarion/erc2025/RULES.md

 ## Team Proposal

 Team Proposal is a document submitted by each of the Teams during the Registration.
 It should contain the basic information about the Team up to the point of registration and a vague plan for the Competition.
 The Team Proposal is used to qualify the Teams for the Competition.
 The Team Proposal should be submitted in a PDF format.
-Team Proposals may get published by the Organizer during or after the Competition.
-Team Proposals published by the Organizer may contain suggestions and feedback from the Organizers.
+Team Proposals may get published by the Organizer/Operator during or after the Competition.
+Team Proposals published by the Organizer/Operator may contain suggestions and feedback from the Jury.
 Team Proposals must not contain any sensitive information.
 Team Proposals should not contain any personal information other than names and surnames ( listing only the roles is also perfectly acceptable - no names are required).
 Team Proposals can contain links to external resources - like the video materials, websites, etc - provided that they won't change between the submission of the Registration Form and publication of the initial qualification list.

 Team Proposals should be short and concise.
 The maximum length of the Team Proposal is 5 A4 pages (not including the pictures, diagrams, and other non-text elements).
 The font size should be at least 10pt.